diku-dk/futhark/docs/language-reference.rst

   let x: two_intvecs [2] = (iota 2, replicate 2 0)

-Shape parameters work much like shape declarations for arrays.
+Size parameters work much like shape declarations for arrays.
 Like shape declarations, they can be elided via square brackets containing nothing.
+All size parameters must be used in the definition of the type abbreviation.

 A type parameter prefixed with a single quote is a *type parameter*.
 It is in scope as a type in the definition of the type abbreviation.